 All monies are to be paid in full prior to the puppy leaving my care.

 Once we have a pregnancy confirmed, we will place details on the puppies’ page and open a waiting list.
 You will need to complete an Application Form and ensure we have a phone conversation.
 Once your application is accepted, you will be required to pay a $500 deposit if you want to secure a puppy from this litter.

 Refund of your deposit will only occur if we are unable to offer what you have requested in your application, not for change of mind.
 Only when the puppy is seven weeks old will we allocate to the families that have placed a deposit.
-At this time, we will request full payment before puppy leaves our care.
+We will request full payment before puppy leaves our care.

 In short No. There is reliable research that suggests at 7 weeks of age a puppy will have a discernible personality and this why most testing for temperament is conducted from 7 weeks.